toddhb/Convex_Hull/README.md

-# CS350-project
+# Convex Hull
-This is a repository to share the work process for the CS 350 project
+This is a repository to share the work process for the CS350 project